Guema/CastBarZ/README.md

-# GuemUI - CastBars
+# CastBarZ

-CastBars is modulable cast bar sytem addon for World of Warcraft.
+CastBarZ is modulable cast bar sytem addon for World of Warcraft.

 It is realized with ACE3 libs and designed to be modulable, configurable, beautiful, and to have as better as possible performances.

 ## Help